-This section covers general information & guidance on paying for your care.
+This section covers general information and guidance on paying for your care.

 Care funded by your council